peteroupc/peteroupc.github.io/bernoulli.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

 **Abstract:** This page catalogs algorithms to turn unfair coins into differently unfair coins, also known as _Bernoulli factories_.
 It provides step-by-step instructions to help programmers implement these Bernoulli factory algorithms.
-This page also contains algorithms to exactly sample probabilities that are irrational numbers, using only random bits, which is related to the Bernoulli factory problem.
+This page also contains algorithms to exactly sample probabilities that are irrational numbers, using only fair coin flips, which is related to the Bernoulli factory problem.
 This page is focused on methods that _exactly_ sample a given probability without introducing new errors, assuming "truly random" numbers are available.
 The page links to a Python module that implements several Bernoulli factories.

 **2020 Mathematics Subject Classification:** 68W20, 60-08, 60-04.